How We Work

 Programs and services include:

 lbbc.org.
 Designed to offer the most current breast cancer information presented expertly and compassionately in an easy-to-use format, our comprehensive website includes the latest breast cancer news and updates on clinical trials.
 You can sign up for our free mailing list; read newsletters, books and brochures; access a library of transcripts and MP3 podcasts of our programs; register for events and donate to the cause.
-Visit our page at Lotsa Helping Hands to start or join a supportive community of women affected by breast cancer or caregivers.
+Visit our page at Lotsa Helping Hands or CaringBridge to start or join a supportive community of people affected by breast cancer.

 Webinars.
 Free webinars address medical findings from leading breast cancer conferences, give detailed information on new treatments and clinical trials and explore emotional issues.
 Scheduled at convenient times, webinars offer opportunities for you to ask questions.